JoshMormann/redacted-form/README.md

 - You can open index.html directly, but some browsers restrict local fetch of questions.json.

 ## Configuration
-All runtime config is in config.js (or you can create an ignored config.local.js if desired).
+All runtime config is in config.js (and you can create an ignored config.local.js for secrets).

 Example config.js:
 ```